WilliamTayNZ/WilliamTayNZ/README.md

 ## Hello! 👋 My name is William Tay

-I'm William, a Computer Science student at the University of Auckland!
+I'm William, a Computer Science major at the University of Auckland!

 <!--